 Net Metering North Carolina

-What is net metering?
-Net metering and net electricity is a system that connects solar panel owners to a public grid.
-With net metering, when a PV system generates more electricity than what is needed to power the individual home or facility, the extra solar energy goes back to the public grid and the owner is credited for the energy added.
-Likewise, if a PV owner’s home or facility needs more energy than what is generated by their solar panels, energy is pulled from the public grid and they are charged for the additional electricity needed.
-At the end of the month or year, a PV system owner is billed for their net electricity usage: hence net metering.
+Net metering is a system that allows solar panel owners to connect their photovoltaic (PV) systems to the public grid.
+With net metering, when a solar system generates more electricity than needed to power the individual home or facility, the excess solar energy is sent back to the grid, and the owner is credited for the energy they’ve contributed.
+If the home or facility requires more energy than what the solar panels generate, energy is drawn from the grid, and the owner is charged for the additional electricity needed.
+At the end of the billing cycle—whether it’s monthly or yearly—the solar customer is billed for their “net” electricity usage, which is the difference between what they consumed from the grid and what they sent back.
+This credit system helps solar owners offset their energy costs, making solar a more economical choice.

-In North Carolina, Duke Energy net metering recently signed an agreement with North Carolina Sustainable Energy Association (NCSEA), the Solar Energy Industries Association (SEIA), Sunrun, and the Southern Environmental Law Center (SELC) to change net metering regulations that will ultimately help PV system owners save more each month and year.
+In North Carolina, Duke Energy has recently signed an agreement with the North Carolina Sustainable Energy Association (NCSEA), the Solar Energy Industries Association (SEIA), Sunrun, and the Southern Environmental Law Center (SELC) to update its net metering regulations.
+These policies are designed to provide greater savings for photovoltaic (PV) system owners, enabling them to save more on their energy costs each month and year.

-We’re here to discuss the new net metering policies, how those changes will affect PV system owners, and what homeowners and business owners can gain by choosing to switch to solar.
+In this blog, we’ll break down the new net metering policies, explain how they will impact PV system owners, and highlight the benefits homeowners and business owners can gain by switching to solar energy under these updated regulations.

 Key elements of the new settlement agreement include: